mobizt/Firebase-ESP-Client/README.md

-### Stream Data
+### Server Data Changes Listener with Server-Sent Events or HTTP Streaming

-This library uses HTTP GET request with stream header to connect the stream.
+This library uses HTTP GET request with `text/event-stream` header to make [**HTTP streaming**](https://en.wikipedia.org/wiki/Server-sent_events) connection.

-The Firebase's functions that involved the stream operation are `beginStream`, `beginMultiPathStream`, `setStreamCallback`, `setMultiPathStreamCallback` and/or `readStream`.
+The Firebase's functions that involved the stream operations are `beginStream`, `beginMultiPathStream`, `setStreamCallback`, `setMultiPathStreamCallback` and/or `readStream`.

-Function `beginStream` is to subscribe to the stream changes at a defined node.
+Function `beginStream` is to subscribe to the data changes at a defined node.

-Function `beginMultiPathStream` is to subscribe to the stream changes at a defined parent node path with multiple child nodes value parsing and works with setMultiPathStreamCallback.
+Function `beginMultiPathStream` is to subscribe to the data changes at a defined parent node path with multiple child nodes value parsing and works with setMultiPathStreamCallback.

-Function `setStreamCallback` is to assign the callback function that accept the **FirebaseStream** class as parameter.
+Function `setStreamCallback` is to assign the callback function that accepts the **FirebaseStream** class as parameter.

-Function `setMultiPathStreamCallback` is to assign the callback function that accept the **MultiPathStream** class as parameter.
+Function `setMultiPathStreamCallback` is to assign the callback function that accepts the **MultiPathStream** class as parameter.

-The **FirebaseStream** contains stream event and data and interface function calls are similar to Firebase Data object.
+The **FirebaseStream** contains stream's event/data payloadd and interface function calls are similar to `FirebaseData` object.

-The **MultiPathStream** contains stream event and data for various child nodes.
+The **MultiPathStream** contains stream's event/data payload for various child nodes.

-To check the stream manually, use `readStream`.
+To polling the stream's event/data payload manually, use `readStream` in loop().

-Function `readStream` used in the loop() task to continuously read the stream changes event and data.
+Function `readStream` used in the loop() task to continuously read the stream's event and data.

-After `readStream`, determine the availability of stream with Firebase Data object function `fbdo.streamAvailable`
+Since polling the stream's event/data payload with `readStream`, use `fbdo.streamAvailable` to check if stream event/data payoad is available.

-Function `fbdo.streamAvailable` returned true when new stream data was available.
+Function `fbdo.streamAvailable` returned true when new stream's event/data payload was available.

-When new stream data was available, its data and event can be accessed from Firebase Data object functions.
+When new stream payload was available, its data and event can be accessed from `FirebaseData` object functions.

-* `fbdo.intData`

-* `fbdo.floatData`

-* `fbdo.doubleData`

-* `fbdo.boolData`

-* `fbdo.stringData`

-* `fbdo.blobData`

-* `fbdo.fileStream`

-* `fbdo.jsonString`

-* `fbdo.jsonObject`

-* `fbdo.jsonObjectPtr`

-* `fbdo.jsonArray`

-* `fbdo.jsonArrayPtr`

-and

-* `fbdo.jsonData` (for keeping parse/get payload)

-* `fbdo.jsonDataPtr` (for keeping parse/get payload)

 Function `endStream` ends the stream operation.

-Note that, when using the shared Firebase Data object for stream and other usages i.e. normal operation to read and store data, the stream will be interrupted to use in other tassks, the stream will be resumed (reconnection) after that normal usage was finished.
+Note that, when using the shared `FirebaseData` object for stream and CRUD usages(normal operation to create,read, update and delete data), the stream connection will be interrupted (closed) to connect in other HTTP mode, the stream will be resumed (open) after the CRUD usages.

-For the above case, you need to provide the free time for stream to listen to the server event data.
+For the above case, you need to provide the idle time for `FirebaseData` object to established the streaming connection and received the stream payload.
 The changes on the server at the streaming node path during the stream interruption will be missed.

-To avoid this sitation, don't share the usagge of stream's Firebase Data object, use other Firebase Data object instead.
+To avoid this sitation, don't share the usage of stream's `FirebaseData` object, another `FirebaseData` object should be used.

-In addition, delay function used in the same loop block of readStream() will interrupt the stream operation, the server data changes may be missed.
+In addition, delay function used in the same loop of `readStream()` will defer the streaming, the server data changes may be missed.

-More use of Firebase Data object at the same scope i.e more than 2 can lead to out of memory error as the most memory used in Firebase Data object is due to SSL client.
+Keep in mind that `FirebaseData` object will create the SSL client inside of HTTPS data transaction and uses large memory.

-The following example showed how to subscribe to the stream changes at node "/test/data" with a callback function.
+The following example showed how to subscribe to the data changes at node "/test/data" with a callback function.

 ```C++